TzerNanLinStudio/English_Vocabulary_Dictation_Test/README.md

 # 1. Introduction

 This project was developed as a side project while I was preparing for the IELTS exam, to help myself review for the test.
-It was also used as teaching material for a student from a certain university (the student developed an English interface under my guidance, while mine is in Chinese).
+When I was private tutor, it was also used as teaching material for a university student.
+The student developed an English interface under my guidance, while mine is in Chinese.

 I will briefly introduce the functionality and usage of this software.
 Everyone is welcome to download and test it from GitHub.
 If there are any questions, feel free to email me.

 # 2. software description

 ## 2.1.
-Save words
+Functionaliy - Save words

 ![Image Error](./Other/Image/image_01.png)